mudlord/mudpack2/README.md

 * Incompatibility with shared.dll of foobar2000.
 * No load config directory support.

-mupack3 is developed in private and is designed to fix these issues and *many* others, so don't expect a public release at all.
+mupak is developed in private and is designed to fix these issues and *many* others, so don't expect a public release at all.
 Virus scanners now scan for mupack2, making it somewhat useless now (thanks to people that abused it).
 Which is why hence a private version for me exists, to pack my own prods.